Asynchronous Approximation of a Single Component of the Solution to a Linear System: Introduction

-The asynchronous implementation of the algorithm updates one coordinate of the residual vector at a time.
-For example updating coordinate $u$ corresponds to adding $r_u$ to $\hat{x}_i$, and multiplying $r_u$ by the $u^{\text{th}}$ row of $G$ and adding that to the residual vector $r$.
+{\bf Asynchronous Implementation.} The asynchronous implementation of the algorithm updates one coordinate of the residual vector at a time.
+Updating coordinate $u$ corresponds to adding $r_u$ to $\hat{x}_i$, and multiplying $r_u$ by the $u^{\text{th}}$ row of $G$ and adding that to the residual vector $r$.
 These updates can be interpreted as accumulating weights of walks over the graph, beginning with short length walks.
-We will prove that every update task maintains an invariant
+Every update task maintains an invariant

 where $\hat{x}_i$ denotes the estimate, and $r$ denotes the residual vector.
-The invariant property characterizes the error at every iteration, and allows us to prove that the algorithm always converges when $\rho(\tilde{G}) < 1$, where $\tilde{G}_{ij} = |G_{ij}|$.
-The convergence result holds regardless of the order in which coordinates are updated, as long as each coordinate is updated infinitely often, and it is robust to asynchronous updates in which the computation corresponding to different tasks may interweave in the order that they update the residual vector in the DFS.
+The invariant property characterizes the error at every iteration, which is used to prove the algorithm always converges when $\rho(\tilde{G}) < 1$, where $\tilde{G} = |G|$, i.e. $\tilde{G}_{ij} = |G_{ij}|$ for all $i,j$.
+The convergence holds regardless of the order in which coordinates are updated, as long as each coordinate is updated infinitely often.
+It is robust to asynchronous updates in which the computation corresponding to different tasks may interweave in the order they update the residual vector in the DFS.
 The conditions are given in terms of matrix $\tilde{G}$ rather than $G$, since the asynchronous implementation may sum walks of different lengths simultaneously.
-We use $\tilde{G}^l$ to obtain a worst case bound on the total contribution of any set of walks of length longer than some $l$.
+We use $\tilde{G}^l$ to obtain a worst case bound on the total contribution of any set of walks of length longer than $l$.
 We do not require uniform bounds on communication delays or clock rates, as often needed for similar results in asynchronous computation (see \cite{BertsekasTsitsiklis89}).

-Since the error is directly related to the residual vector, we can easily design termination conditions that guarantee upper bounds on the estimation error.
-We propose to terminate when $\|r\|_2 < \epsilon$, which guarantees that $|\hat{x}_i - x_i| \leq \epsilon \|x\|_2$.
-The sparsity pattern of the residual vector will grow according to an expanding local neighborhood around node $i$ in the graph defined by $G$, allowing us to upper bound the number of update tasks needed by the computation as a function of the size of this neighborhood.